how long does it take to learn a language

 CEFR scale estimate: B1-B2

-Appropriate for: simple typical conversations with native speakers, job that requires some language skill
+Appropriate for: Simple typical conversations with native speakers, jobs that requires some language skill

 Time estimate: Several months to a year or more

 The intermediate level is the steady middle-ground that can get you quite far in everyday life.
-It’s the skill level to be if you want to start having simple interactions with real native speakers, which is a great goal to reach!
+It’s the skill level to reach if you want to start having simple interactions with real native speakers, which is a great goal to aim for!

-When you start creeping into B2 territory (high intermediate), then you may be able to put your skills to business use for very basic tasks.
+In B2 territory (upper-intermediate), you may be able to put your skills to business use for very basic tasks.

-Most learners can reach the intermediate level of B1 within a series of months, though it can also take a year or more when you want to bump up into the B2 level.
+Most learners can reach the intermediate level of B1 within a series of months, though it can take a year or more if you want to bump up to B2.

 Advanced level